get a dutch startup visa

 Can you also send us your CV, with your personal background, and current situation (employed, own company?)

-Furthermore it is important to know that the Startup Visa will require you to relocate to Netherlands and live here, and rent an apartment.
-You need to have personal savings of at least 14.000 EUR to funds your first months here.
+Furthermore, it is important to know that the Startup Visa will require you to relocate to the Netherlands and live here, and rent an apartment.
+You need to have personal savings of at least 14.000 EUR to funds your first months here in the Netherlands.